-The Group holds a 30% (2012: 42%) share of Synerject LLC.
+The Group holds a 30% (2013: 30%) share of Synerject LLC.
 The investment is recognised and disclosed as an investment in an associate.

 The principal activities of Synerject LLC are the marketing, sale and manufacture, including research and development in the area of engine management systems and components in the marine, recreational, motorcycle and utility markets.
+Synerject is a key supplier of engine management systems to the non-automotive market.
+Original equipment products using Synerject's engine management systems range from the high performance motorcycle/recreational vehicles to the high volume scooter and small engine applications.
+Application centres in Europe, China, Taiwan and the United States provide on-site support of customer development and production programs.